Isaac’s Bride – The Sworn Oath (G-24-HBS)

 And they sent away Rebekah their sister, and her nurse, and Abraham’s servant, and his men.

-A bride for Isaac – part 9
+A Bride For Isaac – part 9

 At the end of the journey, she meets Isaac, now 40, for the first time (Genesis 25:20).
 He allows her to live in the tent of his late mother Sarah, and soon they are happily wed (Genesis 24:52–67).